fp7-netide/Usecases/Usecase2/ryu/README.md

 #UC2 with Ryu

-This readme helps the user to run the Ryu applicationdesigned to manage the UC2 network, on top of a Mininet topology.
+This readme helps the user to run the Ryu application designed to manage the UC2 network, on top of a Mininet topology.

+The mininet script allows the user to choose between OpenFlow 1.0 (by default) and 1.3, but the application supports only OpenFlow 1.0.

 ## Installation